Brampton College has a small but thriving GCSE Department under the direction of our highly experienced Head of GCSE, Sarah Bailey.

 Daniel’s new-found confidence helped set him up for the past year.
 A changed and remarkably organised young man – something I’ve never encountered with him before and entirely the doing of Brampton – now has three As and three Bs to go with his A*.
 He enters A levels with you inspired and dedicated.

-Mr Rockman, father of Daniel who has just completed his GCSEs.
+Mr Rockman, father of Daniel who completed his GCSEs at Brampton.